pflarue/ardop/docs/Pat_windows.md

 2. You can manually set `target` to the callsign of the station you want to connect to and `freq` to one of the frequencies that station is listening on.
 Winlink gateway stations usually listen on multiple frequencies/bands so that they can be reached using whatever band is currently providing the best propogation to their location.
 (If you are not using CAT control, then `freq` may be displayed, but is not used by Pat.
 In that case you must manually tune your radio to the correct frequency.)

 While you can set `freq` manually, the more common approach is to click the `Show RMS list` button to see a list of available Winlink gateway stations.
 (If the list is empty or outdated, AND you have an internet connection then clicking `Update cache` will download an updated version.)
-To see only Ardop station, set the mode pulldown to `ARDOP`.
+To see only Ardop stations, set the mode pulldown to `ARDOP`.
 You can also filter the list to show only a specific band such as `40m`.
 The list is shown in order from closest to furthest away, based on your location as set with `pat configure`.
 If you click one one of these, it automatically populates the `target`, `freq`, and `bandwidth` fields.
 Note that `bandwidth` is set to the maximum the the station accepts.
 However, if you know (from experience) that due to distance, power, antenna, etc. that you are unlikely to be able to actaully use a high bandwidth setting like 1000 Hz or 2000 Hz, it can be advantageous to manually reduce `bandwidth` to 500 Hz.

 On HF, the closest stations are not neccessarily the ones most likely to work well for you.
 This is especially true on the higher frequency bands like 20m, in which you cannot normally communicate with stations in the skip zone.
 If you need help determining what Winlink stations you are likely to be able to communicate with, these resources may be helpful.  https://winlink.org/RMSChannels shows a map of all of the Winlink gateway stations.
 Be sure to select ARDOP at the top of the map to show the stations that use Ardop.
 Clicking on any of these stations shows a variety of information including what frequencies/bands it is listening on and the Gridsqure where it is located.
 Using this information, as well as your own location, you can use the tools available at https://www.voacap.com/hf to predict the band/time combinations that are most likely to allow you to connect to that station.
 By using Winlink regularly, you can learn which stations you can reliably connect to at what times of day and season.
 This knowledge is will allow you to make these connections without having to use these sites or other online resources.